noble-ai/rescript-prelude/docs/generated/Array.md

 ### Array.indexOf

 `let indexOf: (t<'a>, 'a) => option<int>`
-[!WARNING] Use findIndex instead: This has vague comparison semantics [!WARNING]
+> Use findIndex instead: This has vague comparison semantics {: .block-warning }
 indexOf uses strict equality for comparison which does not play well with rescripts more-but-not-clearly value based situations.[{a: 3}, {a: 4}].indexOf({a: 4}) == -1.

 ### Array.findIndex